 Any clarification of the above procedures may be obtained by discussing them with the health officers on duty at the health lodge.

 There are two types of emergency alarms.
 The first is a solid tone for general emergencies.
-When you hear the camp alarm (siren), you must immediately assemble with your ship at your campsite, take a headcount, have the senior patrol leader report your attendance to the Staff member in charge, and await further instructions.
+When you hear the camp alarm (siren), you must immediately assemble with your ship at your campsite, take a headcount, have the boatswain report your attendance to the staff member in charge, and await further instructions.
 If for whatever reason the campsites are unsafe, the staff will direct people to the grand pavilion as a secondary assembly area.
 Stay at the assembly area until the all-clear is given.

 The second type of alarm will be a pulsing siren.
 This signifies a weather emergency.
-This part of Texas is prone to afternoon thunderstorms during the summer, with the potential for the formation of tornados.
+This part of Texas is prone to afternoon thunderstorms, with the potential for the formation of tornados.
 Whenever a serious storm approaches, everyone in the camp should move into the nearest designated shelter.
 All permanent structures at Camp Strake are suitable shelters during an emergency.

 In the event of a fire or other hazardous condition that requires evacuation of the camp, instructions will be provided by the camp staff at the Grand Pavilion on procedures to follow to exit camp as quickly as possible, while maintaining accountability of staff and campers.